 The Coronavirus (COVID-19) pandemic continues to pose a significant risk to the population worldwide with new variants of SARS-CoV-2 virus are emerging.
-The ICC recommends that people living with FOP to continue to follow strict precautionary measures to prevent infection from SARS-CoV-2, the virus that causes the COVID-19 illness.
-The ICC is providing this update to the prior statement in March 2021.
-This document focuses on updated information reporting on COVID-19 infection and vaccination in FOP patients, approval on COVID-19 vaccination in children aged 5 and above, boosters and treatment.
+The ICC recommends that people living with FOP to continue to follow precautionary measures to prevent infection from SARS-CoV-2, the virus that causes the COVID-19 illness.
+The ICC is providing this update to the prior statement in May 2022.
+This document focuses on updated information reporting on COVID-19 infection and vaccination in FOP patients, approval on COVID-19 vaccination in children aged 6 months and above, boosters and treatment.

-The recommendations are changing rapidly, are country specific and based on COVID-19 vaccine availability:
+The recommendations are changing rapidly and are country specific.
+Most countries have ended their emergency regulations for COVID-19.